interactjs/interactjs.github.io/source/includes/_snap.md

 });
 ```

 A snap target can be an object with x, y and range properties.
+If a target
+specifies a coordinate in only one axis then snapping will be on a line.

+If a target is defined as `{ y: 100, range Infinity }` then the snapped
+movement will be horizontal at `(100, pageX)`.

 Function targets
 ----------------